macrat/landns/README.md

 **BE CAREFUL**: this product is not stable yet. may change options and behavior.

+## Features

+- Serve addresses from the YAML style configuration file.

+- Serve addresses from a database that operatable with RESTFUL API.

+- Recursion resolve and caching addresses to local memory or Redis server.

+- Built-in metrics exporter for Prometheus.

 ## How to use

 ### Install server